peter-lyons-kehl/no_std_libs/README.md

 # no_std without heap > collect() alternatives

 When developing for `no_heap`, we can't `collect()` from iterators.
-That makes some tasks that need access to all items at the same time (like sorting) very difficult.
+That makes some tasks that need random access (access to all items at the same time, like sorting) difficult.

 This would need limit on number of items to be known at build time.
 Then the caller would pass a (mutable) reference to an array, or a slice, where we would manually collect the items (in a `for`